-1.2 Motivation: Why Prosto?
+1.4 Motivation: Why Prosto?

-1.2.1 Why functions and column-orientation?
+1.4.1 Why functions and column-orientation?

-In traditional approaches to data processing we frequently need to produce a new table even though we need to define a new attribute.
+In traditional approaches to data processing, we frequently need to produce a new table even though we need to define a new attribute.
 For example, in SQL, a new relation has to be produced even if we want to define a new calculated attribute.
-We also need to produce a new relation (using join) if we want to process data from another table.
-Data aggregation by means of groupy operation produces a new relation too although the goal is to compute a new attribute.
+We also need to produce a new relation (using join) if we want to add a column with data from another table.
+Data aggregation by means of groupby operation produces a new relation too, although the goal is to compute a new attribute.

-Thus processing data using only set operations is in many quite important cases counter-intuitive.
-In particular, this is why map-reduce, join-groupby (including SQL) and similar approaches require high expertise and are error-prone.
-The main unique novel feature of Prosto is that it adds mathematical functions (implemented as columns) to its model by significantly simplifying data processing and analysis.
-Now, if we want to define a new attribute then we can do it directly without defining new unnecessary table, collection or relation.
+In many important cases, processing data using only set operations is counter-intuitive, and this is why map-reduce, join-groupby (including SQL) and similar set-oriented approaches require high expertise and are error-prone

+The main unique novel feature of Prosto is that it relies on a different formal basis:

+Prosto adds mathematical functions (implemented as columns) to its model by significantly simplifying data processing and analysis

+Now, if we want to define a new attribute then we can do it directly without defining new unnecessary tables, collections or relations.
+New columns are defined in terms of other columns (in different tables) and this makes this model similar to how spreadsheets work but instead of cells we use columns.
+For comparison, if in spreadsheets we could define a new cell as A1=B2+C3, then in Prosto we could define a new column as Column1=Column2+Column3.
+The main theoretical challange is in introducing a set of column operations between columns in multiple tables in such a way that these operations effectively replace relational operations (join and groupby) and cover most important use cases.
+How it is done is described in [2].
+Prosto with Column-SQL is one possible implementation of this model.